cs573-24s/a1-ghd3/README.md

 ## Technical Achievement Desription

 I successfully implemented a dynamic force-directed graph using D3.js.
 Key features include designing nodes representing different shapes (circle, rectangle, triangle, pentagram) with links connecting them.
 The relationships are defined through data structures.
+(Screenshot 1)

 Utilizing D3.js forces, I applied the forceLink for node links, the forceManyBody to simulate forces between nodes, and the forceCenter to center the graph within specified coordinates.
 Users can intuitively interact with the graph by dragging nodes, implemented through D3.js drag behaviors.